Dodge Caliber Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Dodge Caliber are $894 a year including full coverage.
-Comprehensive insurance costs approximately $124 each year, collision costs $160, and liability insurance costs $452.
-A liability-only policy costs as little as $504 a year, with high-risk insurance costing $1,920 or more.
-Teenage drivers receive the highest rates at $3,692 a year or more.
+U.S. average insurance rates for a Dodge Caliber are $894 a year including full coverage.
+Comprehensive costs approximately $124, collision insurance costs $160, and liability is $452.
+A policy with just liability insurance costs around $504 a year, and coverage for high-risk drivers costs around $1,920.
+Teens pay the highest rates at up to $3,692 a year.

 Average premium for full coverage: $894